juji-io/docs/docs/reference.md

 ;; "I don't love pizza", and "I LOVE PIZZA"
 [I love pizza]
 ```
 As we can see, the match is not case sensitive.
-For the sake of conciseness, a sequence pattern consists of symbols are matched quite liberally.
+For the sake of conciseness, a sequence pattern consists of tokens are matched quite liberally.
 It basically scans the input sequentially for matched tokens, ignoring tokens that do not match (essentially, allowing wildcard between tokens).
-In addition, each symbol is converted to the canonical form (lemma) of its name, so different forms of the same word are treated as the same.
 For example,

 ```Clojure
 [I have two bicycle] ; can match "I had two bicycles".